Leadgate Primary School

 Year 3Year 4Year 5Year 6

-At Leadgate Primary School we provide a creative, experience rich curriculum based on the Cornerstones Curriculum which is a nationally recognised approach for delivering outstanding learning for primary-aged children.
+At Leadgate Primary School we provide a creative, experience rich curriculum based on the thematic approach of Cornerstones Curriculum which is a nationally recognised approach for delivering outstanding learning for primary-aged children.

 Please find our Curriculum plans below: